-- the 'Picture of the Year'.
-But was it a celebration of an athletic young rower or an excuse to show a semi-naked picture of a young woman?
-It divided people at the time as exhibition goers were used to seeing classical nudes but this is a semi-nude women in a modern setting - Lancelot Myles Glasson was born in Twickenham into a comfortably-off family.
+- Acclaimed as the Royal Academy 'Picture of the Year' in 1932, 'The Young Rower' is similar in style to paintings by Dod Procter and Laura Knight of young, unselfconscious women.
+In comparison, despite its cool tones and what the Sunday Times reporter described as the model's 'Degas-like pose', it has a distinctly voyeuristic quality.
+As Sir Thomas Monnington, President of the Royal Academy in the 1960s, later recalled, 'It looked chaste, but it was quite sexy really.' - Interestingly none of the press comments mention her bare breasts. - Lancelot Myles Glasson was born in Twickenham into a comfortably-off family.
 He was sent to Marlborough College and was a Captain in World War One.
 He was badly injured at the Somme and had a leg amputated and Wass awarded the Military Cross.
 After the war he decided to become an artist and attended the Heatherley School and the Royal Academy School.
 He exhibited at the Royal Academy from 1928 and also worked in the family firm, a beer-bottling company, eventually becoming its chairman.
 He specialised in portraits and sportswomen.
 He was Head of the Camouflage Unit in the Second World War and after the war painted only sporadically.